 I want to be in a story where the good guys win in the end

-But you can still tell what they mean.
+But you can still make out what they mean.

 I like when there is a line break between paragraphs,

 Wide margins down the sides of text like promenades

 Where I can leisurely stroll, leave my scraps